Otha Foster: Edmonton Eskimos

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 On February 10, 2016, Foster signed as a free agent with the Saskatchewan Roughriders of the CFL.
 Foster had his best statistical season in 2016 playing in all 18 regular season games and racking up 71 tackles and 3 quarterback sacks.
 Set to become a free-agent in February 2017, Foster had a workout with the New Orleans Saints In December 2016.
-On January 20, 2017 Foster had a workout with the Baltimore Ravens.
+On January 20, 2017, Foster had a workout with the Baltimore Ravens.
 On January 27, 2017, a couple weeks before becoming a free agent, Foster was released by the Riders so he could pursue NFL opportunities.

 Baltimore Ravens

 On January 31, 2017, Foster signed a reserve/future contract with the Baltimore Ravens.
-He was waived on September 1, 2017 during final roster cutdowns.
+He was waived on September 1, 2017, during final roster cutdowns.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (second stint)

 He signed with Saskatchewan in September 2017.
+He played in three games, all starts, for the Roughriders in 2017.

 BC Lions

 Foster signed with the BC Lions on February 14, 2018.
+He started 18 games for the Lions in 2018.

+Saskatchewan Roughriders (third stint)

+Foster signed a one-year contract with the Roughriders on February 10, 2020.
+However, the 2020 CFL season was later cancelled.

 Personal life

 Foster joined the United States Marine Corps in 2007 after he was redshirted at Southern University, attending basic training at Marine Corps Recruit Depot Parris Island and becoming a communications expert.
 He served in the Marines while playing football for two years at Pearl River Community College.

-He is the father of two children, Olavia K. Foster, born on April 16, 2010.
-He is also the father of Otha Foster IV, born on Foster's Mother is Valerie Lee Foster Aikens.
-Foster's father, Otha Foster Jr., died January 9, 2010 after being a disabled dialysis patient for 19 years.
+He is the father of three children, Olavia K. Foster, born on April 16, 2010.
+He is also the father of Otha Foster IV, and Oakley Delores.
+Foster's Mother is Valerie Lee Foster Aikens.
+Foster's father, Otha Foster Jr., died January 9, 2010, after being a disabled dialysis patient for 19 years.
 Foster III was the main caregiver for his father since the age of eight.
 Even though Foster Jr. was on dialysis, he still managed to coach Foster III's little league football team.
 He lived to see him play JUCO, but he died at the age of 43, during Christmas break, before Foster III started at West Alabama.